 Castaways: 5 remarkable shipwreck stories from history

 They married into Hawaiian royalty, survived on a diet of sea elephants and were driven to dance with goats.
-Siân Rees relates the extraordinary stories of men who found themselves shipwrecked and stranded a long, long way from home…
+Author and historian Siân Rees relates the extraordinary stories of men who found themselves shipwrecked and stranded a long, long way from home…

 “In an ill hour, I went on board a ship bound for London…” The story which followed these famous words was narrated by fictional castaway Robinson Crusoe.
 However, it was based on the real-life adventures of Scottish seaman Alexander Selkirk, who spent four years on an uninhabited Pacific island and lived to tell the tale.